CoStar Group, Inc. v. LoopNet, Inc.

 CoStar Group, Inc. v.
 LoopNet, Inc., 373 F.3d 544 (4th Cir.
 2004), is a United States Court of Appeals for the Fourth Circuit decision about whether LoopNet should be held directly liable for CoStar Group’s copyrighted photographs posted by LoopNet’s subscribers on LoopNet’s website.
 The majority of the court ruled that since LoopNet was an Internet service provider ("ISP") that automatically and passively stored material at the direction of users, LoopNet did not copy the material in violation of the Copyright Act.
 The majority of the court also held that the screening process by a LoopNet employee before the images were stored and displayed did not alter the passivity of LoopNet.
-Justice Gregory dissented, stating that LoopNet had engaged in active, volitional conduct because of its screening process.
+Judge Gregory dissented, stating that LoopNet had engaged in active, volitional conduct because of its screening process.

 Facts

 CoStar Group is a provider of commercial real estate information.
 Its database included a large collection of photographs of commercial properties.
 LoopNet was an ISP whose website allowed subscribers to post listings of commercial real estate on the Internet.
 LoopNet did not post real estate listings, but enabled users to post listings that contained text messages and photographs.
 Prior to CoStar Group's original complaint about copyright infringement, when a photograph was uploaded into LoopNet's system by a subscriber, the photograph was made public immediately.
 Subsequent to CoStar Group's complaint, LoopNet initiated a system of review, which transferred uploads to one of LoopNet's internal computers for review.
 A LoopNet employee then reviewed the photograph to ensure that (1) it was an image of commercial real estate, and (2) it was not an obviously copyrighted image.
 CoStar Group claimed that by September 2001, it had found over 300 of its copyrighted images on LoopNet's website posted by LoopNet's subscribers.
 LoopNet had about 33,000 photographs posted by its subscribers at that time.
 LoopNet responded to takedown notices from CoStar Group.